lsmith24/MiniMinecraft/readme.txt

 Player Physics
 To check for player movement I have created boolean member variables for the Player class that flip to true if the corresponding key is pressed and false otherwise.
 Additionally, for camera rotation, I created member variables for the Camera class that store the current rotation and I use this to help calculate the new Camera axis.
 For creating a destroying and block, I used a grid march function that place/destroys the closest block the player is looking at.
 In flight mode the user can translate their local axis however, including clipping through terrain.
 But in non-flight mode the user cannot clip through terrain and will collide with any blocks in it’s hotbox.

+## Milestone II

+Multithreaded Terrain Generation, Ryan Kenney

+The terrain generation was reworked from the previous milestone to not render based on m_generatedTerrain, but to instead just render the chunks in the 3x3 zone range of the player.
+Upon startup, the 3x3 terrain generation zones surrounding the player are rendered normally to ensure that there are no physics issues and that everything is loaded on program start.
+From here, the 5x5 area of terrain generation zones are checked every tick and a thread is spawned to initialize each zone's chunks with blocks if that zone does not already exist.
+These chunks are pushed into a vector in Terrain, and the next function in the tick will add these chunks to Terrain (if the vector is not empty).
+The last function called each tick for terrain generation will check that every chunk in the 5x5 area has VBO data.
+If it does, a VBOWorker thread is spawned to create the VBO vectors.
+These workers are saved in a vector in Terrain, so the second part of this tick function checks each VBOWorker currently in Terrain to see if it is done generating the vectors.
+If a worker is done, its vectors are pushed to the GPU and the worker is removed from the worker vector.